 - Establishing trust is hard, because trust is hard.
 PGP simplifies it.
-"Your identity has been validated by someone I 'trust' to verify identities". - In-person, a glance at hard-to-forge identification may do, but what about online? - ▶ PGP takes a lot of implicit trust and forces you to make it explicit, for it to work. - Some tools, like https://keybase.io help establish online, persona-based authenticity.
+"Your identity has been validated by someone I 'trust' to verify identities". - In-person, a glance at hard-to-forge identification may do, but what about online? - PGP takes a lot of implicit trust and forces you to make it explicit, for it to work.